i3drobotics/i3dr_rtabmap_ws/README.md

 ```

 # Catkin setup
-Due to how catkin_make handles non ROS packages the instructions are different if you use 'catkin_make' to 'catkin build'.
+Due to how catkin_make handles non ROS packages the build process is different if you use 'catkin_make' to 'catkin build'.
 Catkin build is recommened as everything can be built together.
-(For catkin_make instructions see README_catkin_make.md).
-If you are using catkin build then continue with this document.
-Otherwise complete the catkin_make instructions and continue from 'Setup workspace'.
+(Catkin_make instructions will be added at a later date).

 ## Setup OpenCV DIR:
 Set OpenCV_DIR so packages use this OpenCV version rather than the ros inbuilt version